 Eriodictyon trichocalyx is great for a butterfly garden.

-Eriodictyon trichocalyx's foliage color is green and type is evergreen.
+Foliage of Eriodictyon trichocalyx has color green and is evergreen.

 Communities for Eriodictyon trichocalyx:Chaparral, Joshua Tree Woodland, Pinyon-Juniper Woodland and Yellow Pine Forest.